CALL FOR APPLICATIONS

 - Communication: encourages and contributes to clear and open communication; explains complex matters in an informative, inspiring and motivational way.

-Appointment will be subject to certification that the candidate is medically fit for appointment, security clearances and a valid COVID certification.
+Appointment will be subject to certification that the candidate is medically fit for appointment, accreditation, any residency or visa requirements, security clearances, and a valid COVID certification.

 How to apply:

-In order for an application to be considered valid, IOM only accepts the applications duly completed.
+In order for an application to be considered valid, IOM only accepts the Personal History Forms duly completed.

 Only shortlisted candidates will be contacted.